 The results to date confirm the existence of a dependency, but show that the different values are associated with different types of actions for public benefit.
 This diversity is, on the one hand, a result of adopting various value classifications.
 In this matter, the Schwartz model of values classifies the whole perspective of values and allows one to describe the motivational diversification of undertaking separate forms of civic activity (Luengo Kanacri et al., 2012; Schwartz, 2007; Vecchione et al., 2015).
 On the other hand, discrepancies in the characteristics of various categories of civic engagement result from the lack of a clear classification of activities that consist of the entire phenomenon of civic engagement.
-In turn in this matter, the Klamut (2013) four-forms model of civic engagement are so separate that in the area of basic motivational factors - that is, values - one may expect distinct sets of values that underline the reason for participating, as was indicated by previous research (Luengo Kanacri et al., 2012; Schwartz, 2007; Vecchione et al., 2015).
+In turn in this matter, the Klamut (2013) four-forms model of civic engagement based on theoretical justifications and clear criteria allows one to consider the whole phenomenon and compare his forms with each other.
+These forms of engagement are so separate that in the area of basic motivational factors - that is, values - one may expect distinct sets of values that underline the reason for participating, as was indicated by previous research (Luengo Kanacri et al., 2012; Schwartz, 2007; Vecchione et al., 2015).